 However, perhaps we are too quick to judge the people who do this.

 A few years later I was experiencing sickness to the point where I couldn’t even keep water down, & was getting pains so furious it made it hard to breathe.
 I was given a diagnosis of gastroenteritis, even when the doctor admitted that the symptoms didn’t match this diagnosis, & I was sent on my way.
-Of course, the problems continued, & it took a junior doctor who hadn’t yet been trained to view all patients as stupid to do extra blood tests, which showed abnormal results.
+Of course, the problems continued, & it took a junior doctor who hadn’t yet been trained to view all patients badly to do extra blood tests, which showed abnormal results.
 As I went for an ultrasound scan the nurse waxed lyrical about how I didn’t have gall stones, despite the symptoms & the blood test results pointing to exactly that.
 Surprise or the century; I had gall stones.

 When they accidentally left a gall stone behind after removing my gall bladder because they decided not to perform a simple test, I returned with the same symptoms.
 I was disbelieved on all levels, & a doctor who never met me had my saline drip removed as he was adamant I should just drink more water.
 Drink more I did, but it only meant I vomited more back up.
 I was accused of being a fake and almost forced out of hospital still suffering symptoms which I was apparently making up, before finally a radiologist found the problem.
 A gall stone had been left behind, which I had been telling them was so for almost a week.